-- Overview: General overview map of the project boundary in relation to communities and other major features and base data. - Treatment Units: project boundary, treatment units and all new and existing Threat Class plots, and before/after photo locations.
+- Overview: General overview map of the project boundary in relation to communities and other major features and base data. - Treatment Units: project boundary, treatment units and all new and existing Threat Class plots.
 Total net project boundary hectares and individual net treatment unit hectares must be indicated in a table on the map.
-Treatment Units and Threat Class plots must be labelled with the TREATMENT_UNIT_ID and PLOT_NUMBER, respectively. - Stand Treatment: Map of project boundary and stand treatment activities, with total net project boundary hectares and individual net stand treatment activity hectares indicated in a table on the map. - Debris Management: Map of project boundary and debris management activities, with total net project boundary hectares and individual net debris management activity hectares indicated in a table on the map.
+Treatment Units and Threat Class plots must be labelled with the TREATMENT_UNIT_ID and PLOT_NUMBER, respectively. - Wildfire Threat Assessment Information - If using the 2012 Wildfire Threat Assessment Guide, include all new and existing threat class plots labeled with PLOT_NUMBER - If using the 2017 Wildfire Threat Assessment Guide, include Fuel Assessment plots labeled with PLOT_NUMBER - Stand Treatment: Map of project boundary and stand treatment activities, with total net project boundary hectares and individual net stand treatment activity hectares indicated in a table on the map. - Debris Management: Map of project boundary and debris management activities, with total net project boundary hectares and individual net debris management activity hectares indicated in a table on the map.